OLA PROCA WHITE

 Director of Tennis and Operations

 Carolyn Cruz graduated from Cornell University in 1988 where she played #1 singles and doubles, and was captain of the Varsity team.
 She joined the Rye Racquet Club in 1995 and was a tennis pro at the Apawamis Club in Rye during the 1995 summer season.
-She was a member of the 2004 USTA 5.0 team which was a National Finalist.
+In 2017, her family was awarded USTA Southern Region Family of the Year.
+Her two daughters both competed at the collegiate level, one at Lehigh University, Division 1, and the other at Claremont Mckenna, who were the 2018 Division 3 National Champions.
+Her son was awarded USTA Southern Region Volunteer of the Year in 2020.
+Carolyn has captained many USTA teams to post season play.
+In 2004 her USTA 5.0 team were National Finalists, and in 2019 her USTA 4.5, 40 & over team were also National Finalists.
 She currently plays on the Rye Racquet MITL A team and has captained the team to many years of first place titles in Flight 1.

 Richard Henry hails from the island of Barbados.
 He represented his country on the ITF junior circuit and achieved a junior world ranking in singles and doubles.
 He attended Jackson State on a tennis scholarship where his team was ranked nationally in NCAA Division 1.
 He graduated with a degree in architectural drafting and went on to play professional futures events.
 Richard has coached many world ranked juniors, professionals and collegiate players.
 He won a national title as a coach at Tyler Junior College in 2004 and coached Ivo Karlovic during the 2013 US Open.
 In 2010 Richard won the Price Waterhouse Coopers Cayman Open Doubles title with Juan Rios and was ranked nationally by the USPTA.
 Richard is certified by the USTA as a high performance coach and currently holds Elite Professional status through the USPTA.